Esri/arcgis-webappbuilder-widgets-themes/README.md

 * [ArcGIS Blog](http://blogs.esri.com/esri/arcgis/)
 * [twitter@esri](http://twitter.com/esri)

+## Issues
+Find a bug or want to request a new feature?
+Please let us know by submitting an issue.

 ## Contributing
 Anyone and everyone is welcome to contribute.
 Please see our [guidelines for contributing](https://github.com/esri/contributing).